Kenya in Pictures: 20 Beautiful Places to Photograph

 The "greatest show on Earth" – when the annual migration of one-and-a-half million wildebeest crosses into the Maasai Mara National Reserve – is perhaps the single most stunning reason to visit Kenya.
 It's also an incredible sight to photograph.
 But this wild country, with its blue coastline and some of the largest flamingo colonies in the world, has a lot more stunning sights to discover away from the animal preserves.

-Here's a quick breakdown of some of Kenya's beautiful places to photograph.
+Here's a quick breakdown in pictures of some of Kenya's most beautiful places to photograph.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.